 Psilocybin Spore Kits and The “Shroom Boom” in the USA

-While this author doesn’t consider himself a member of either party (any research into the beneficial properties of fungi is almost always going to be a good thing; frankly it’s just nice to see it being done after the psilocybin dark ages), the topic of synthetic psilocybin has been making the rounds lately as the psychedelics industry, loosening legal regulation, and in researching psilocybin spore kits, and overall “shroom boom” in the psilocybin industry continues to expand.
+While this author doesn’t consider himself a member of either party, any research into the beneficial properties of fungi is always going to be a good thing; frankly it’s just nice to see it being done after the psilocybin dark ages.
+The topic of synthetic psilocybin has been making the rounds lately as the psychedelics industry, loosening legal regulation, and in researching psilocybin spore kits, and overall “shroom boom” in the psilocybin industry continues to expand.

 Let’s discuss why psilocybin is synthesized in the first place, how it’s done, and why there’s a big difference between the effects of synthesized psilocybin and whole-fungi psilocybin.

 Let’s take a quick moment to understand the term synthetic.
 When used conversationally, people usually take the word to mean “fake” or “an unnatural copy”.
 This, by definition, is not actually what the word means.
 Chemical synthesis refers to the process by which chemical compounds are created by combining (or stripping away) other, simpler compounds.
 The resulting synthesized compound is “real” in the sense that it really is the desired chemical structure, but artificial in the sense that it was created in a laboratory.

 Psilocybin synthesis is still in the early stages, relatively speaking.
 While isolating the psilocybin compound has been possible since the late 1950s, synthetic or naturally isolated psilocybin has really never been done on a large scale—until now, since demand for psilocybin is skyrocketing around the world as a result of the growing awareness of the efficacy of psilocybin-assisted therapies.